Electrical Systems Technician Programs

-Students in the Electrical and Electronic Systems Technician program at FORTIS will develop skills in cable preparation, handling, installation, termination and testing.
-Through both classroom presentations and lab exercises, students learn how to plan, wire, terminate, install, connect, test, integrate and troubleshoot the systems of today's digitally integrated systems and networks.
+Learning by doing, students in the electrical systems technician program at Fortis will develop skills in cable preparation, handling, installation, termination and testing.
+In real-world simulations, students learn how to plan, wire, terminate, install, connect, test, integrate and troubleshoot the systems of today's digitally integrated systems and networks.

-Upon successful completion of our training in NJ, graduates will possess the skills, as well as the necessary marketable job search techniques and skills, to gain entry level employment in a wide variey of positions in the Electronic and Communications Technology field.
+Upon successful completion of our low voltage electrical systems technician program, graduates will possess the knowledge and skills, as well as the necessary marketable job search techniques and skills, needed to gain entry-level employment in a wide variety of positions in the Electronic and Communications Technology field.